nina-sal/CapstoneProject_24/README.md

 #### How to use them

 The notebooks are designed to be run sequentially in the above order.
-However the final notebook can be run as a standalone as the processed data is included on the repo.
+Data outputs for Batting PCA and Pitching PCA are included in this repo and do not need to be re-run.
+The importing and cleaning notebook includes code to download data and clean it to enable use in the modelling notebook.

 ## Future research